cshimvin/speedy-eats-ms4/README.md

 #### Add a product page

 This is available to logged in superusers only.
 It allows a product to be added to the database with details including the name, description, price, image and type of dish.

+It contains validation so a negative price cannot be entered.

 ![Add product form](/documentation/images/add-product.png)